AiondaDotCom/trashmail-api/README_de.md

 }
 ```

-**Notes:**
+**Hinweise:**

-* Non-existing email addresses will be rejected with the message "This email address needs to be confirmed first.
-Please check your email inbox for a confirmation email." rejected.
+* Nicht existierende E-Mail Adressen werden mit der Meldung "This email address needs to be confirmed first.
+Please check your email inbox for a confirmation email." abgelehnt.

 ***